jllllll/llama-cpp-python-cuBLAS-wheels/README.md

 ---
 I have renamed llama-cpp-python packages available to ease the transition to GGUF.
 This is accomplished by installing the renamed package alongside the main llama-cpp-python package.
-This should allow applications to maintain GGML support when llama-cpp-python eventually drops GGML support.
+This should allow applications to maintain GGML support while still supporting GGUF.
 ```
 python -m pip install llama-cpp-python-ggml --prefer-binary --extra-index-url=https://jllllll.github.io/llama-cpp-python-cuBLAS-wheels/AVX2/cu117
 ```